By Promotions

 Madame Fù, 3/F, Barrack Block, Tai Kwun, 10 Hollywood Road, Central | (+852) 2114 2118

-The whole restaurant is a mishmash of kitsch and iconic Hong Kong elements, as a foil to the contemporary Cantonese menu.
-A half-wall of mahjong tiles buttresses the glass panels of the open kitchen on the ground level, while a gleaming wall of waving maneki-neko (招き猫; beckoning cat), mesmerising in their uniformity and sheen welcome you down into the basement space, past a peacock in full plumage overhead.
+The restaurant was entirely redesigned by Sean Dix’s studio as a foil to the contemporary Cantonese menu.
+A half-wall of mahjong tiles buttresses the glass panels of the open kitchen on the ground level, while a huge brass fortune cookie welcomes you at the door.
+The wall of waving maneki-neko (招き猫; Japanese beckoning cat), mesmerising in their uniformity and sheen, invites you down into the basement space.

 Inspired by the golden era of hip hop, from LA to the Bronx in NYC, TMK Rap & Rolls is full of vintage knick-knacks and design flourishes that reference an iconic period in music history.
 A wall of vintage boomboxes clutters one side of the restaurant, flanked by custom illustrations on the walls depicting hip-hop legends such as Grandmaster Flash, Public Enemy, and LL Cool J.